Layla Kayleigh: Television career

 In addition to once hosting MTV2 in Britain and ABC's football halftime show, Kayleigh was once a correspondent for Al Gore's Current TV but was fired after doing an interview and photoshoot with Maxim Magazine.
 She has appeared on the MTV show Punk'd.
 She was the main host of "The Feed" segment of Attack of the Show! on G4, as well as shortened versions of "The Feed" during the network's commercial breaks.
 Kayleigh has been on The Best Damn Sports Show Period on Fox Sports Net, and also reporting on all the entertainment/sports news on The Insider.
 Kayleigh was also a guest on the Fox News Channel show Red Eye w/ Greg Gutfeld.
+Kayleigh also served as hostess for Season VI of the World Poker Tour, which was broadcast by Game Show Network in 2008.

 Kayleigh is a co-host on America's Best Dance Crew on MTV as their on the road correspondent looking for talent in the different cities.
 The show, which features Mario Lopez as host premiered on 26 January 2008 with a live casting special and began its first season on 7 February 2008 with Kayleigh as backstage correspondent interviewing the bottom two crews.
 Season 2 of America's Best Dance Crew started on 19 June on MTV.
 Season 3 of America's Best Dance Crew premiered on 15 January 2009 on MTV.

 On 16 March 2009, episode of Attack of the Show!, Kayleigh announced that she would be leaving G4 due to her pregnancy and going on an indefinite hiatus to be a stay at home mother.
 On 7 and 27 May 2010, Kayleigh appeared as a member of the Great American Panel on Hannity.
 She was a correspondent for the TV Guide Network.
 In April 2012 Layla began hosting MTV special reunion shows, Teen Mom and Teen Wolf interviewing the cast, and speaking about the episodes that had been aired.

 She was listed 33rd and 88th on AskMen.com's top 99 women in 2008 and 2011 edition, respectively.
 She recently appeared in lingerie for a PETA ad campaign protesting the use of animals in product-testing experiments photographed by celebrity photographer Nick Saglimbeni.

 In 2014 Kayleigh became a weekly correspondent on Vh1's Big Morning Buzz Live discussing pop culture and current events from around the world as part of a round table discussion.
 The show was cancelled in August 2015.
-Kayleigh married actor Chris Warren on May 23, 2019.
-They currently live in Los Angeles and share a child a son.
-Kayleigh had a daughter from a previous marriage.
+Kayleigh married actor Chris Warren on 23 May 2019.